 In particular, the size of the largest component is roughly equal to $\chi n+o(n)$; see \cite{perc1,perc2} for more details.
 We also remark that the quantity $\hat\varphi$ is the extinction probability of a slightly modified GW-tree where every vertex has degree $d$ apart from the root which has degree $d-2$; this will be relevant later for our path considerations.

-In the lemma below, we show a similar result for the size of the giant component for slightly non-regular degree sequences $\vec d$, where we allow a small set~$S$ of vertices to have degree less than $d$.
+We show a similar result for the size of the giant component for slightly non-regular degree sequences $\vec d$, where we allow a small set~$S$ of vertices to have degree less than $d$; in our WSM setting, we will further be interested in the probability that a particular subset of the vertices $S'$ does not belong to the giant.
 A variant of percolation we will use is the \emph{exact edge model} for random graphs with a given degree sequence $\vec d = (d_1,\dots,d_n)$ and edge count $m\leq \tfrac12\sum d_i$.
-Let $\tilde\G_{n,\mathbf{d},m}$ be the random graph model where each $i\in [n]$ is associated to $d_i$ half-edges; then we choose a subset of $2m$ half-edges and a matching of these uniformly at random; the final (multi)graph is obtained by projecting the edges on the vertex set $[n]$.
-The proof of the lemma is deferred to Appendix~\ref{sec:appendix_proof5.1}. {Let $d\geq 3$ be an integer and $p\in (0,1)$.
+Let $\tilde\G_{n,\mathbf{d},m}$ be the random graph model where each $i\in [n]$ is associated to $d_i$ half-edges; then we choose a subset of $2m$ half-edges and a matching of these uniformly at random; the final (multi)graph is obtained by projecting the edges on the vertex set $[n]$. {Let $d\geq 3$ be an integer and $p\in (0,1)$.
 Let $\delta,\eps>0$ be arbitrarily small constants.